JasonThomasData/genetic-algorithm-scheme/README.md

 - The GA approach makes sense
 - The solution can be found faster than by using a brute-force method

+#### Further ideas

+This project will only generate algorithms of a fixed length.
+It would be good to not include all numbers as an option.

+For example if you have 6 numbers, then the binary expression tree will have 5 operators.
+If you make the naive assumption that all permutations are possible, then the number of permutations is ```2^11 - 2^10 = 1024```.
+You would double the possible permutations by allowing solutions with fewer numbers: ```2^11 = 2048```, but of course the before-mentioned assumption is wrong and the actual numbers are lower than these.

+You could potentially allow for solutions with fewer numbers by removing a branches from trees by replacing them with symbols, and then just neglect to evaluate the symbol during the fitness function.
+Then you could rearrange the symbol and even reintroduce those removed terms if you want to.

+It would be useful to not have to do anything twice.
+When generating an algorithm, why not create a string representation and then put that in a hash table.
+When the table reaches the theoretical maximum size then the solution space is exhausted.
+Hopefully this won't be needed and the solution will perform better than brute-force method

 #### Some interesting results from real humans

 https://www.youtube.com/watch?v=pfa3MHLLSWI